MixPayProtocol/mixpay-woocommerce-plugin/readme.md

 ### Plugin installation

+1. Please make sure [BCMath](https://www.php.net/manual/en/book.bc.php) installed in your system.
-1. Upload the mixpay-woocommerce-plugin directory to the /wp-content/plugins/directory.
+2. Upload the mixpay-woocommerce-plugin directory to the /wp-content/plugins/directory.
-2. Activate the plugin through the “Plugins” menu in WordPress.
+3. Activate the plugin through the “Plugins” menu in WordPress.

 After the plugin is activated, MixPay Payment will appear in the WooCommerce>Payments section.